Parney Albright: Government service

 Between January 2002, and the establishment of the Department of Homeland Security, Albright concurrently held the positions of senior director for research and development in the Office of Homeland Security and assistant director for homeland and national security within the Office of Science and Technology Policy.
 He was the lead official within the White House responsible for providing advice to the Executive Office of the President on science and technology issues surrounding homeland security, and on the threat of biological, nuclear, and chemical terrorism.
 He served as lead author for those portions of the President's National Strategy for Homeland Security dealing with catastrophic threats and science and technology.

 In July 2002, Albright was asked to lead the planning for the Chemical, Biological, Radiological, and Nuclear Directorate of the proposed Department of Homeland Security; this later evolved into the Science and Technology Directorate.
-In this latter capacity Albright conceptualized the policies and procedures for the new Directorate, including a rigorous planning, programming and budgeting process.
+In this capacity Albright conceptualized the policies and procedures for the new Directorate, including a rigorous planning, programming and budgeting process.
 He guided the development of its initial programmatic activities; developed the budget; developed the organizational concept; and conducted the initial staffing.
 Throughout this period Albright was responsible for working with Congress and other departments to achieve the Bush Administration's vision for the new department.

 In October 2003, Albright was confirmed by the Senate as Assistant Secretary of Homeland Security in the Department of Homeland Security and served in this position until July 2005.
 His responsibilities included developing the multi-year strategic planning guidance and budget execution for the complete portfolio of programs comprising the Science and Technology Directorate.
 Albright served as principal scientific advisor to the Secretary of Homeland Security on issues associated with science, technology, and the threat of biological, nuclear, and chemical terrorism.
-On these issues he served as the Department's primary representative to other US Government agencies, the Homeland Security Council, the National Security Council, the Office of Science and Technology Policy, and foreign governments.
+On these issues he served as the department's primary representative to other US Government agencies, the Homeland Security Council, the National Security Council, the Office of Science and Technology Policy, and foreign governments.
 As the policy lead for the Department's research, development, test and evaluation activities, Albright oversaw associated intra-Departmental relationships.
 He served as the principal policy point of contact for the Directorate with the business community, external science and technology professional organizations and societies, private sector interest groups, and with non-federal government agencies on issues of science and technology policy.
 He oversaw the development of the regulations implementing the SAFETY Act, along with the associated processes and infrastructure, and was responsible for implementing the Department's SAFETY Act policies.